fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 This doesn't mean that failures need to be shown to the users of the software, it means we need to be aware if anything goes wrong.
 If we are aware of a problem, we can fix it, if the deployment system doesn't give any errors but fails, we may end up in a state where we believe we have fixed a critical bug but the deployment failed, leaving the bug in our production environment and us unaware of the situation.

+### What a good deployment system does?

-Defining definitive rules/requirements for a deployment system is difficult, let's try anyway:
+Defining definitive rules or requirements for a deployment system is difficult, let's try anyway:
  - Our deployment system should be able to fail gracefully at **any** step of the deployment.
  - Our deployment system should **never** leave our software in a broken state.
  - Our deployment system should let us know when a failure has happened.
 It's more important to notify about failure than about success.
- - Our deployment system should be allow us to roll back to a previous deployment.
-Preferrably this roll back should be easier to do (and less prone to failure) than a full deployment.
+ - Our deployment system should be allow us to roll back to a previous deployment
+   - Preferrably this rollback should be easier to do and less prone to failure than a full deployment
+   - Of course the best option would be an automatic rollback in case of deployment failures
- - Our deployment system should handle the situation where a user makes a request just before/during a deployment.
+ - Our deployment system should handle the situation where a user makes a HTTP request just before/during a deployment.
  - Our deployment system should make sure that the software we are deploying meets the requirements we have set for this (e.g. don't deploy if tests haven't been run).

 Let's define some things we **want** in this hypothetical deployment system too: